JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7890 days**.

-And here is a just a random fact -  **The average person falls asleep in about 12 to 14 minutes**.
+And here is a just a random fact -  **The average human scalp has 100,000 hairs**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)